SongRoots Summer Camp - Aug 30th-Sept 3rd 2021!

-Join our incredible line-up of instructors for 5 musical and magical days in July!
+Join our incredible line-up of instructors for 5 musical and magical days in late summer!

 Cost includes everything - full tuition, accommodations, food and water taxi.